 A variety of online training options are available for users on the NHSN LTCF Component training website, including presentations and recorded webinars.
-In additional to online trainings, the CDC-NHSN provides an annual in-person training at the CDC campus in Atlanta, Georgia.
 Additional trainings may be provided through scheduled webinars.
 Training opportunities are communicated to NHSN users through the NHSN quarterly newsletter and emails from the LTCF Team.